dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 ## Steps

-I did this in 3 parts.
+This was done in 3 parts.

 1. "Prettify-ing" JSON Data
 2. Data Exploration with Python Pandas